andresfigueroa282/Pokemon-Legendary-Classifier/README.md

 # 🧠 Legendary Pokémon Classifier

-This project uses supervised machine learning to predict whether a Pokémon is **Legendary** based on its base stats and characteristics.
-It was built using a cleaned version of a publicly available Pokémon dataset.
+This project uses supervised machine learning to predict whether a Pokémon is **Legendary** or not based on its stats and characteristics.
+It was built using a publicly available Pokémon dataset.

 ---

 ## 📌 Project Goal

 The objective is to train a binary classification model that can determine if a given Pokémon is *Legendary* (`True`) or *Not Legendary* (`False`).
-This is a classic machine learning problem suitable for beginners and ideal for demonstrating:
+This is ideal for demonstrating:

 - Data cleaning & preprocessing
 - Feature selection